CSTVT: CSTVT and unfinished third album (2010–2013)

 In September 2010, Castevet was signed to Massachusetts-based record label Run for Cover Records (which shared offices with Topshelf Records), announcing that it was recording two more new songs ("Ghost Boat" and "Rogers Alexandra") that month at Drasik Studios with producer Mark Michalik, planned for a 7-inch vinyl single due out in late 2010 (eventually released in February 2011).
 It was also announced that the label would be releasing the band's forthcoming third full-length album, scheduled for 2011.
-The band then embarked on an eight-date winter tour with Stay Ahead of the Weather, spanning from December 26, 2010, to January 2, 2011.
+The band then embarked on an eight-date winter tour with Stay Ahead of the Weather, spanning from December 26, 2010 to January 2, 2011.
 On December 25, 2010, on the eve of leaving for its third tour, Castevet announced that it was changing the spelling of the band's name to CSTVT, due to conflicts with the homonymous New York post-black metal band Castevet.

 CSTVT released its eponymous two-song 7-inch vinyl and digital single through Run for Cover Records on February 15, 2011.
-In April 2011, CSTVT recorded the song "Bassett St." at Drasik Studios with producer Mark Michalik, exclusively for the Run for Cover Records Various Artists compilation Mixed Signals, which was released on 12-inch vinyl, compact disc and digitally on September 6, 2011; although the band continued to compose material for its planned third album, and played shows until 2013, it would be the band's final recorded output.
+In April 2011, CSTVT recorded the song "Bassett St." at Drasik Studios with producer Mark Michalik, exclusively for the Run for Cover Records Various Artists compilation Mixed Signals, which was released on 12-inch vinyl, compact disc, and digitally on September 6, 2011; although the band continued to compose material for its planned third album, and played shows until 2013, it would be the band's final recorded output.

 Legacy

 In December 2009, Punk News ranked Summer Fences number 16 in its list Top 20 Albums of 2009.
 In December 2010, Washington City Paper listed The Echo & The Light in its top-ten list The Best New Old Emo of 2010, while Rockfreaks ranked Snack Town number 8 in its list Best Music of 2010.

 In June 2017, Spin magazine ranked Summer Fences number 29 in its list 30 Best Emo Revival Albums.
+In November 2019, New Noise Magazine included Summer Fences in its list of "essential records that played a role in elevating the influence of American Football."
 In January 2020, Chicago Reader ranked The Echo & The Light number 28 in its list The Best Chicago Albums of the 2010s.
 In February 2020, Vulture ranked Castevet's song "Between Berwyn and Bryn Mawr" number 80 in its list The 100 Greatest Emo Songs of All Time.

+Bands that have cited CSTVT as influential include Foxing, Vision Eternel, Kerosene Heights, Dead Sailors, ThreadBear, and Edward Joseph.